Rescattering effect on the measurement of K* spin alignment in heavy-ion collisions: Results and Discussions

 Although the deviation of $\rho_{00}$ of $K^{\ast0}$ due to hadronic rescattering is significantly large compared to various theoretical calculations, it is much smaller compared to the naive estimation based on the initial eccentricity of the collisions or the anisotropy ($v_2$) of the final hadrons.
 Since the $\pi\pi$ cross section is much higher than that of $K\pi$, the rescattering effect of $K^{\ast0}$ is dominated by the scattering of the $\pi$ daughter with $\pi$s in the system.
 To better understand the behaviors of $K^{\ast0}$ $\rho_{00}$, we calculate the eccentricity of charged $\pi$ in coordinate space as a function of the evolution time in 20-60$\%$ centrality, as shown in Fig.~\ref{fig:eccentricity}.
 The eccentricity is defined as

 where $x$ is the position in the direction of the impact parameter, and $y$ is the position in the direction of the reaction plane.
 Eccentricity tends to be zero or even negative with time, which means the anisotropy of the medium decreases with the fireball evolution.
 Figure~\ref{fig:outtime} shows charged $\pi$ distributions in the transverse plane.
 The distribution is still an ellipse at 5 fm/$c$ but close to a circle at 20 fm/$c$.
 According to Fig.~\ref{fig:time distribution}, at the time when most $K^{\ast0}$ decays, the eccentricity of the medium is already small, and the loss of reconstructable $K^{\ast0}$ caused by rescattering is not so significantly different along different directions.
+Note that the $v_2$ from UrQMD in cascade mode is smaller than data.
+The influence of spin alignment of $K^{\ast0}$ due to hadronic rescattering effect is expected to be even larger in real data than what is shown in Fig.~\ref{fig:AbsCosthetavsptandcent_RP}.

-\subsection{Spin Alignment with Respect to the Production Plane}
+\subsection{Spin alignment with respect to the production plane}

 Since the initially produced $K^{\ast0}$ has no spin alignment in the UrQMD model, the measurements of all $K^{\ast0}$ with respect to the production plane are similar to those with respect to the reaction plane.
 As shown in Fig.~\ref{fig:AbsCostheta_RP}(c), the $\cos\theta^*$ distribution is flat for all $K^{\ast0}$ in 20-60\% Au+Au collisions, and the extracted $\rho_{00}=0.3329 \pm 0.0009$ is consistent with 1/3 within uncertainties.
 The $p_{T}$ dependence is shown in Fig.~\ref{fig:AbsCosthetavsptandcent_PP}(a) as open circles.